South Jersey Port Corporation: Operations

-The ports handle wood and steel products, project cargo products, break bulk and bulk cargo products, bananas, pineapples, other perishables, cocoa beans, and retail items.x It also provides inventory control services, warehouse or crane services, short and long term covered and open storage, and logistic services.
+The ports handle wood and steel products, project cargo products, break bulk and bulk cargo products, bananas, pineapples, other perishables, cocoa beans, and retail items.
+It also provides inventory control services, warehouse or crane services, short and long term covered and open storage, and logistic services.

 Free trade zone

 SJPC is the for licensee the United States Free Trade Zone #142, which includes the Port of Salem and Millville Executive Airport.